6 Over-the-Counter Medicines to Treat Mild Coronavirus Symptoms, According to Medical Experts

 Common OTC medicines like fever reducers, decongestants, and expectorants can help treat mild COVID-19 symptoms.
 Here are 6 you can buy online.

-It’s no secret that the novel coronavirus (COVID-19) pandemic has brought with it a lot of confusion and questions about the mechanism of the virus, like how it’s spread, who it affects, what the symptoms are, and—perhaps most importantly—how to treat it.
-While there is currently no vaccine or cure for it, the good news is that medical experts say many cases can be treated from the comfort of your home similar to how you’d handle the common cold or flu.
+Since the pandemic began in early 2020, it's no secret that the novel coronavirus (COVID-19) has brought with it a lot of confusion and questions about the mechanism of the virus, like how it’s spread, who it affects, what the symptoms are, and perhaps most importantly, how to treat it.
+While there is currently no cure for it, the good news is that medical experts say many cases—especially "breakthrough" infections among fully vaccinated individuals, which are typically asymptomatic or mild—can be treated from the comfort of your home, similar to how you’d handle the common cold or flu.

 Stephanie Hopkins, a Nurse Practitioner at NYU Langone, agrees that most healthy individuals can manage their symptoms at home.
 “Over-the-counter medications won’t shorten the length of the illness but may be helpful for mild upper respiratory symptoms, including fever, cough, sore throat; and nasal and sinus congestion,” she said, adding that it’s also a good idea to contact your healthcare provider for individual advice.

 Dr. Fisher recommends looking for cold medicine that contains acetaminophen to reduce minor fever and aches, a decongestant to minimize nasal pressure, and throat lozenges for irritation.
 Hopkins notes that it’s often suggested to use acetaminophen, like Tylenol, as a fever reducer in suspected or confirmed coronavirus cases.
 “If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your health care provider before using these medicines, “ she adds.